-In a cathode biased amp, the bias voltage varies up and down (that’s the ‘variable’ bit) automatically to keep the bias correct.
+So in a cathode biased amp, the bias voltage varies up and down (that’s the ‘variable’ bit) automatically to keep the correct bias.
 It’s kind of like a thermostat.
 Too much bias current and it’s turned down automatically.
-Too little bias current and it’s turned up automatically.
-In contrast, in fixed bias amplifiers, once set, the bias current does NOT move up and adown automatically.
+So too little bias current and it’s turned up automatically.
+In contrast, in fixed bias amplifiers, once set, the bias current does NOT move up and down automatically.
 It stays FIXED at whatever you set it at.
 And that’s where the ‘fixed’ bit of ‘fixed bias’ comes in.

-Some amps (e.g. Vox AC15) have cathode biased output tubes (EL84) and unlike fixed bias amps, these amps don’t need biasing.
-In fact they can’t be biased as I just mentioned.
+Some amps have cathode biased output tubes (EL84) and unlike fixed bias amps, these amps don’t need biasing.
+In fact, they can’t be biased as I just mentioned.

 For reasons I won’t bore you with, it’s only low power amps which have cathode biased output tubes.
 These are almost always EL84.
 Anything over 30W is highly likely to be fixed bias (i.e. you need to adjust the bias when putting in new tubes).